 Slide your heel toward your buttocks while keeping it on the bed.
 Placing a plastic bag or cookie sheet under the heel can help it slide more easily.

 Move it as far as you comfortably can.
-Hold for a few seconds, then slide your heel back.
+Hold for 5 to 10 seconds, then slide your heel back.

 Squeeze your buttocks together tightly.

 Your hips will rise slightly off the bed.
-Hold for a few seconds, then release.
+Hold for 5 to 10 seconds, then release.